 When comparing the different regional groups, the order of the Gini inequality index changes for the wages of self-employed people compared to the wages of employees.
 The highest income inequalities of the self-employed exist between districts in southern Germany, as was the case for employees.
-But the second unequally distributed group is central western Germany, which was the less unequally distributed regional group for wages per employee.8
+But the second unequally distributed group is central western Germany, which was the least unequally distributed regional group for wages per employee.

-These results agree with those of Becker and Hauser (2003), who analysed the income distribution of the self-employed in western and eastern Germany using a Household Income Survey for Germany from 1969 to 1998.
+These results are consistent with those of Becker and Hauser (2003), who analysed the income distribution of the self-employed in western and eastern Germany using time series from 1969 to 1998 of German Household Income Surveys (EVS).
 They were able to show that there has been an increase in income differences especially at the bottom of the distribution of "pre-government income", because more and more people have little or no income - whereas there has been no substantial change in the middle of the income distribution.
 In Germany inequalities in earned wages are dominated by income from self-employment as it is in the UK, as Jenkins found on the basis of the Family Expenditure Survey (FES) for 1971, 1976, 1981 and 1986 (Jenkins 1995).